 based on 12 nights & selected experiences

 Price based on two people sharing one room with private transfers, internal flights, selected tours and daily breakfast.
-Please note around public holidays and festive seasons this price will increase.
+Please note around public vacations and festive seasons this price will increase.

 Combine beautiful rural Laos with the quaint capital city of Hanoi, finishing at the iconic Angkor Wat.
 A fantastic and varied combination of cultures.